Denise Keller: Career

 In September 2006, Keller and Dick Lee hosted a luxury lifestyle program shown in Singapore, entitled The Finer Side.
 This program featured the two hosts as they toured the glitzy and opulent side of Singapore and also featured candid chats with the city's rich, famous and powerful citizens regarding their extravagant lifestyles.

 Also in September 2006, Keller took a two-month sabbatical break in order to study theater arts at the Lee Strasberg Theater Institute in New York City.
 Prior to this, she traveled to New York City to cover the MTV Video Music Awards for MTV Asia.

 In 2007, Keller served as MasterCard's Fashion Ambassador for the Singapore Fashion Festival.
 She interviewed some of the world's top models and fashion designers in this capacity.
 She reprised this role in the 2008 Singapore Fashion Festival.
 Keller was the star of MasterCard's 'Priceless' campaign in Asia Pacific.
 Also in autumn 2007, Keller was a spokesperson for Hong Kong's Luxury week.

 In 2008, Keller started to host Discovery Channel Travel & Living's new series Passage to Malaysia.

 She was the host for the first season of a reality show for MediaCorp titled "Can You Serve?"

 In 2016, Keller completed filming on a new series for the Discovery Channel, "Expedition X: Silk Road Rising" covering the new rise of the Silk Road, from China to Turkey.

+Personal life

+In 2015, Denise tied the knot with Robert Gaxiola and they have 2 daughters, the first born in mid-2022 and second born in end-2024.